duckdb/duckdb-web/_posts/2024-06-20-cli-data-processing-using-duckdb-as-a-unix-tool.md

 #### Unix Shell: `curl` and `sed`

 In Unix, remote data sets are typically fetched via [`curl`](https://man7.org/linux/man-pages/man1/curl.1.html).
-This is piped into the subsequent processing steps, in this case, a bunch of [`sed`](https://man7.org/linux/man-pages/man1/sed.1.html) commands.
+The output of `curl` is piped into the subsequent processing steps, in this case, a bunch of [`sed`](https://man7.org/linux/man-pages/man1/sed.1.html) commands.

 ```bash
 curl -s https://duckdb.org/data/cli/pop.csv \